Notify me

 Technological limitations influenced the size and shape of early watches.
 Mechanical components and movements had to fit within the case, which impacted the overall design.
 Miniaturization and advancements in horological technology over time allowed for more intricate and refined designs.

 Fashion trends and cultural preferences played a role in shaping watch aesthetics.
 For example early wristwatches were decorative items for women, while men used larger and much more accurate pocket watches.
 Styles were influenced by the prevailing tastes of the time, whether it be the Baroque, Rococo, or later periods.
-Trends in ornamentation, color choices, and overall design were reflective of broader stylistic movements.
+Trends in ornamentation, colour choices, and overall design were reflective of broader stylistic movements.

 Watches often served as symbols of status and wealth.
 Elaborate and ornate designs were used to signify luxury and exclusivity, such as this watch from the early 19th century: